Natural Tick Repellent For Humans – Repel Ticks Naturally

 How do Essential oils repel Ticks?

-The smell of essential oils irritates the senses of the tick, or for that matter that of many insects, making it more difficult to locate and identify a potential host.
+The smell of essential oils irritates the senses of the tick, or for that matter that of many insects, making it more difficult to find its host.
 Some essential oils also have a damaging effect on the chitinous exoskeleton of insects.

 Many essential oils are too strong in their pure form and can cause skin irritation and unpleasant reactions.
 So it is important to use essential oils diluted.